 The Center for Learning in Action (CLiA) strives to cultivate and sustain experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students and the needs of the wider community.

 Experiential learning at Williams fits with the College’s broad philosophy of enhancing student capacity to improve society.
-The educational effects of community engagement work are powerful, adding real-life complications to classroom discourse and developing essential leadership and citizenship skills.
+The educational effects of community engagement work, when done ethically and effectively, are powerful, adding real-life complications to classroom discourse and developing essential leadership and citizenship skills.

 We at CLiA provide and connect students to course and extracurricular opportunities in a dozen action areas including education, health and wellness, and community and economic development.

 Experiential coursework at Williams ranges from fully integrated off-campus programs such as Williams at Mystic to courses involving small field research projects.

 Extracurricular experiential opportunities at Williams range from K-12 teaching, tutoring and mentoring programs to student-initiated alternative spring break trips in which students create and run group service projects off-campus.